samucodesh/intro/docs/intro-to-oss/how-to-contribute-to-open-source.md

 Now that you know how to find and contribute to open source projects, it's time to put your skills into practice.
 Let's do this by contributing to OpenSauced's [guestbook repository](https://github.com/open-sauced/guestbook).

-### Prerequisite
+### Prerequisites

-You'll need to have these tools donwloaded and installed on your local machine:
+You'll need to have these tools downloaded and installed on your local machine:

 - [Node.js](https://nodejs.org)
 - [Visual Studio Code (VS Code)](https://code.visualstudio.com/)